Who Killed The Junior Developer? - Slashdot

 The other things people mentioned are certainly a factor.
 But I think another factor is education.
 The "computer science" degree is what people normally study to go into a programming profession.
 But I've found the education typically rather lacking... people coming out of schools may know a couple interesting algorithms, but they don't know anything about software design, architecture, communication systems, or teamwork/planning.
 In addition, no one really learns how to be a true "author" of software.

-Your junior dev is some script from Github (Score:2)
+Your junior dev is some script from Github (Score:3)

 When I think back, a lot of 'junior dev' assignments were classes of code that had clear specs and were mostly just doing CRUD on the back end.
 A whole lot of boilerplate code.
 Code that is now pretty much replaced by some MIT-licensed library in Maven/PyPi/Rubygems/NuGet, etc. At one level, it should make a junior dev more productive... "just reference the library".
 But, remaining tasks left are closer to the business logic, more open-ended, and generally higher-level architecture questions.